 Figure 4.
-City of Andover 911 Communications Diagram
+City of Andover 911 and Public Safety Vehicles Communications Diagram

 The City of Andover 911 system has existing and future communication with the Sedgwick County 911 system as part of coordinating activities.
-The City of Andover 911 system also communicates wirelessly with the Suburban Public Safety Vehicles.
-In addition, the 911 system has existing and future communication with the City's roadside equipment.
+The City of Andover 911 system also communicates wirelessly with the City of Andover Public Safety Vehicles.